tikinson/ToadsTempest/README.md

 ## Prototype

 So there is a prototype!
-Some fails done, some lessons learnt.
+Some fails done, some lessons learned.
 ![Top View](./img/top.jpg) ![Bottom View](./img/bottom.jpg)
 BAV70 diodes, CH555T controller, either FAK firmware...
 It's all mindblowing things for person, that have done only one PCB in entire life =)

 I had a bit of a rough time with sandpaper, and honestly, the outline for laser cutting needs further refinement.
 Maybe I need to change the approach altogether.
-Some things that i want to say to prototype:
+Some things that i want to say about the prototype:

 - You need as much graphical information as possible in different layers in KiCad of the footprints; this will allow creation of very precise outlines in the future.
 So, even if there is some error accumulation, it will be much smaller.
 - Castellated holes on PCBs can (and actually do) differ from the real board.
 It seems this wasn't the best decision, but it was quite interesting.